Atharva-Gundawar/CEN-598/Week-2/Ch1. Using neural nets to recognize handwritten digits.md

 	**Solution:**
 	The assertion is that the choice of $\Delta v = -\eta \nabla C$, where $\eta = \epsilon / \|\nabla C\|$ minimizes $\nabla C \cdot \Delta v$ under the constraint $\|\Delta v\| = \epsilon$.
 To prove this, we use the Cauchy-Schwarz inequality which states that for any vectors $a$ and $b$, $|a \cdot b| \leq \|a\| \|b\|$.
 Applying this to $\nabla C \cdot \Delta v$:

 $$
 	   |\nabla C \cdot \Delta v| \leq \|\nabla C\| \|\Delta v\|
 $$

 	Given that $\|\Delta v\| = \epsilon$, we have:

 $$
 	   |\nabla C \cdot \Delta v| \leq \|\nabla C\| \epsilon
 $$

 	Equality is achieved when $\Delta v$ is in the direction of $\nabla C$ or its opposite.
 The direction which minimizes $\nabla C \cdot \Delta v$ (i.e., makes it most negative) is the opposite of $\nabla C$.
 Therefore, $\Delta v = -\eta \nabla C$ with $\eta = \epsilon / \|\nabla C\|$ is the optimal choice.

 4. **Question:**
-	I explained gradient descent when $c$ is a function of two variables, and when it's a function of more than two variables.
-What happens when $c$ is a function of just one variable?
+	I explained gradient descent when c is a function of two variables, and when it's a function of more than two variables.
+What happens when c is a function of just one variable?
 Can you provide a geometric interpretation of what gradient descent is doing in the one-dimensional case?

 	**Solution:**
 	When $C$ is a function of just one variable, say $v$, gradient descent simplifies significantly.
 The gradient $\nabla C$ becomes a single derivative $\frac{dC}{dv}$.
 The update rule then becomes $v \rightarrow v' = v - \eta \frac{dC}{dv}$.